 If a patient lies on the steep portion of the Frank-Starling curve, an increase in preload will increase the stroke volume (volume responsive).
 On the other hand, if the patient is on the flat portion of the Frank-Starling curve, an increase in preload will not increase stroke volume and indeed may reduce it (nonvolume responsive).

 Volume assessment aided by dynamic parameters, in contrast to static measurements, recognizes the characteristic respirophasic changes that occur as a patient's intrathoracic pressure changes with positive-pressure ventilation (Figures 30-1 and 30-2).
 These changes are more dramatic in the hypovolemic patient and can be recognized via the arterial pressure waveform.
 During a positive-pressure breath with mechanical ventilation, right ventricular (RV) stroke volume drops for two main reasons.
 First, the RV has less preload owing to decreased venous return from an increased intrathoracic pressure.
 Second, there is a concomitant increase in afterload to the RV secondary to the pneumatic compression of the pulmonary capillaries.
 Simultaneously, during mechanical insufflation, the venous return to the left ventricle (LV) is increased as the pulmonary capillaries are compressed and blood is pushed to the left side of the heart.
 Therefore, LV stroke volume increases during mechanical inspiration.
 After two to three cardiac cycles (pulmonary transit time), the LV stroke volume falls as a consequence of the aforementioned reduction in RV stroke volume and cardiac output.
 The converse is true for the expiratory phase of mechanical ventilation.
-As a patient ...
+As ...